Office 365 Reports in the admin center - SharePoint site usage

 How to get to the SharePoint site usage report

-Use the Select a report drop-drop at the top left and select SharePoint site usage.
+From the Select a report drop-down, select SharePoint > Site usage.

 Interpreting the SharePoint site usage report